hezhenwei/MTDDirtyWordMask/README.md

+## For User
-### Setup
+### What it does

-Clone this repository first.
-To edit the plugin display name and other data, take a look at `plugin.json`.
-Edit the name of the project itself by going into `settings.gradle`.
+Used in Mindustry Server side.

+Mask user said dirty words to star charactor(*).

-### Basic Usage
+### Installing

-See `src/example/ExamplePlugin.java` for some basic commands and event handlers.
-Every main plugin class must extend `Plugin`.
-Make sure that `plugin.json` points to the correct main plugin class.

-Please note that the plugin system is in beta, and as such is subject to changes.
+Simply place the .jar file
+in your server's `config/mods` directory.

+Then restart the server.
+Now it works.

+To list your currently installed plugin/mods, run `mods` command at server side.

+#
+#
+## For Developer
 ### Building a Jar

 `gradlew jar` / `./gradlew jar`

 Output jar should be in `build/libs`.

-### Installing

-Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
-List your currently installed plugins/mods by running the `mods` command.